MissionMarsFourthHorizon/operation-remote-resupply/Module 1/Operation Remote Resupply, Part 1.md

 	</Application>
 	```

-	This markup defines several styles that will be used to stylize the app's controls.
+	This markup defines several styles used to stylize the app's controls.
 It also declares an instance of ```DecimalDisplayConverter```, which will be used in **MainPage.xaml** as a value converter.
 Value converters are components that modify data as it is passed between data sources and data targets during data binding and are widely used in XAML UIs to control output formatting and convert data from one type to another.
 You imported the ```DecimalDisplayConverter``` class when you imported the files from the lab's "Resources\Portable\Common" folder in Exercise 4, Step 2.
 Declaring styles, converters, and other resources in **App.xaml** makes them available to all of the application's views.
 You can also declare resources in the XAML files for individual views, but doing so limits the availability of those resources to the views in which they are declared.

 1. Now open **App.xaml.cs** and add the following property declaration above the ```App``` constructor: